November 23 marks the 97th Annual Macy’s Thanksgiving Day Parade, kicking off live in NYC and on television and streaming at 8:30 AM ET.

 - There is limited public viewing on the south side of West 34th Street between Broadway & 7th Avenue.

 - If you wish to arrive later, parade goers can watch on Sixth Avenue between 59th and 38th Streets.
-These streets tend to be less crowded and boast wider sidewalks.
+These streets tend to be less crowded and these areas boast wider sidewalks.

 - Know parade entrances.
 Many streets will be closed off.
-AM NY has a list of street closures from the New York Department of Transportation.
+ABC7 has a list of street closures from the New York Department of Transportation.

 - Due to crowding, avoid the 34th Street Herald Square and Penn Station subway stations.

 - Grandstand tickets for access to the bleachers for stage viewing in front of Macy’s—like the Broadway shows—are not available for the general public.